petershin/liferay-learn/docs/commerce/latest/en/developer-guide/sales/implementing-a-custom-order-validator.md

 Congratulations, you've successfully built and deployed a new order validator that implements `CommerceOrderValidator`.

-## Walk Through the Example

-This example consists of three main steps.
-First, you'll annotate the class for OSGi registration.
-Second, you'll go through the `CommerceOrderValidator` interface.
-Lastly, you'll complete the implementation of `CommerceOrderValidator`.
+Creating an Order Validator consists of three main steps.
+First, you annotate the class for OSGi registration.
+Second, you implement the `CommerceOrderValidator` interface.
+Finally, you create your implementation of `CommerceOrderValidator`.

-### Annotate the Class for OSGi Registration
+## Annotate the Class for OSGi Registration

 ```{literalinclude} ./implementing-a-custom-order-validator/resources/liferay-n9b2.zip/n9b2-impl/src/main/java/com/acme/n9b2/internal/commerce/order/N9B2CommerceOrderValidator.java
    :language: java